-Another useful resource is Guide to International Legal Research (2015).
-The introduction provides an overview of sources of international law, including the traditional sources like conventions and customs, while introducing the influence of municipal courts and soft law.
+Another useful resource is Guide to International Legal Research (2020).
+This book provides an overview of sources of international law, including the traditional sources like conventions and customs, while introducing the influence of municipal courts and soft law.
 Chapters are arranged by geographic region – like South Asia and the Middle East – and by subject – like intellectual property and maritime law.

 Citations to international and foreign sources can be incredibly confusing.
 In the Bluebook, be sure to read the entirety of Rules 20 (Foreign Materials) and 21 (International Materials) in conjunction with their relevant tables in T1 and T2.
 You may also wish to consult N.Y.
 Univ.
 Sch. of Law Journal of Int’l Law & Politics, Guide to Foreign and International Legal Citations (2nd ed.
 2009).
 K89 .G85 2009 (Reference).